Threatened & Endangered Animals

 Location: Sumatra, Indonesia

-THE KICKSTARTER IS LIVE!
+THE STORE IS LIVE!

 The In Danger project is a high-end art book being produced by Expedition Art in collaboration with some of the most well-known concept artists, designers and fine artists in the world.
 We are currently working with 51 different artists from 8 countries, as they create imagery of 97 unique animals.
 Each animal portrayed in the book has a detailed description, interesting facts about the creature as well as insightful thoughts from the artist.
 Each project Expedition Art produces donates to a partner non-profit organization that directly affects wildlife and nature conservation.

 Our goal is to educate and raise awareness through art.

 Since life began, plants and animals have become extinct because of naturally changing physical and biological conditions.
 But today’s rate of extinction is not natural.
 It’s been sped up because of humans.
 A recent study estimated that the extinction rate has increased a hundredfold over the last century.
 The main force driving this is habitat loss.
 Tropical rainforests around the world, which may contain up to one half of all living species, are losing millions of acres every year.
 Uncounted species are lost as these habitats are destroyed.
 As species are lost, so are our options for future discovery and advancement.
 The impacts of biodiversity loss include the loss of new medicines, greater vulnerability to natural disasters and greater effects from global warming.